 Vered Hopenstand, Hebrew Language.
 Graduated in History and Hebrew Literature from Bar-Ilan University.
 A teacher of modern Hebrew language and biblical Hebrew for decades, she was awarded the Milken Family Foundation’s prestigious “Jewish Educator” award in 2001.

-Rabbi Rochelle Robins, Clinical Pastoral Education.
-Vice President and Dean of the Chaplaincy School.
+Rabbi Rochelle Robins, Vice President and Dean of the Chaplaincy School.
 Rabbinic ordination from Hebrew Union College – Jewish Institute of Religion, New York.
-Associate Director for the Clinical Pastoral Education program at the Center for Urban Chaplaincy in San Diego.
-Certified Full Supervisor in Clinical Pastoral Education.
+Certified ACPE, Inc. Certified Educator.

 Rabbi Ronnie Serr, Hasidic Thought.
 Private ordination, 2013.
 M.A. in Communications, Hebrew University; doctoral studies in Theater Arts, UCLA.
 He is an educator in Jewish mysticism, a translator of Hebrew books and court-certified Hebrew interpreter, and a web developer, the founder-owner of Alphabet House Desktop Publishing.